Honorary Reader, Honorary

 - changing gender representation in EFL textbooks in Hong Kong

-Jane has published articles in Language and Literature, Journal of Pragmatics, Gender and Education, ELT Journal, System, Language Teaching Research, Discourse and Society, Language Teaching, Language and Education, Linguistics and Education and Gender and Language.
+Jane has published articles in Visual Communication, Language and Literature, Journal of Pragmatics, Gender and Education, ELT Journal, System, Language Teaching Research, Discourse and Society, Language Teaching, Language and Education, Linguistics and Education and Gender and Language.

 2011 Language, Gender and Children's Fiction.
 London: Continuum.